MurrayPHN/phn-exchange-docs/docs/general/minimum.md

 ## Minimum proficiencies and knowledge base

-Practice Coordinators need proficiencies in the following

-Practice Coordinators should know how to
+Practice Coordinators should know how to:

 - Access the PATCAT / Polar / Primary Sense
-- Access the PHN Exchange GP data report
+- Access the PHN Exchange GP Data report
-- Compare key information to ensure the GP data report is accurate
+- Compare key information to ensure the GP Data report is accurate
-- Enable Practice Coordinator support of the Practices in their use of the PHN Exchange GP data report
+- Enable Practice Coordinator support of the Practices in their use of the PHN Exchange GP Data report